 A National Historic Landmark since 1982, the complex currently accommodates the School of Architecture at Taliesin and the headquarters of the Frank Lloyd Wright Foundation.

-The concept and architectural design of Taliesin West, and of all Taliesins at large, were deeply rooted into Wright’s fascination for the idea of a self-sufficient community living and working in communion with nature – such as those of American pioneers, and of Native Americans.
+The concept and architectural design of Taliesin West, and all Taliesins, at large, were deeply rooted in Wright’s fascination for the idea of a self-sufficient community living and working in union with nature – such as those of American pioneers, and Native Americans.
 In that sense, the then-remote Taliesin West was situated even better than the original Taliesin “east” in Wisconsin.